 Mr. J.Heastie, master at the workhouse, had written to Netherthong District Council asking for a temporary supply of water as he said they were completely without water.
 The surveyor said that as water was flowing into its own reservoir they could spare some.
 The workhouse received 80,000 galls at 1s3d per 1000 galls.

 At the beginning of August the ladies of the Huddersfield Parish Church gave a treat to the children by taking them to the Hope Bank Pleasure Grounds.
 In addition to the entertainment they were provided with a substantial tea and each child was given a present when they left to return back to the Workhouse.

-At the Board of Guardians meeting in October they discussed a report from the Commissioners in Lunacy that they had received of the visit of one of their visiting commissioners.
+At the Board of Guardians meeting in October, they discussed a report from the Commissioners in Lunacy that they had received of the visit of one of their visiting commissioners.
 It stated that there were 35 men and 25 women classed as persons of unsound mind.
 The report was generally favourable , portions of both sexes went out for walks in the country weekly.
-5 men and 1 woman had to be restrained by means of a straightjacket.
+Five men and one woman had to be restrained by means of a straightjacket.

 1903 – the Workhouse approached the local Council to see if they were prepared to let them have a permanent supply of water for domestic use.
 The Council were unanimous that they could not undertake to offer a permanent supply.